-The most recent actuarial valuation for accounting purposes, prepared by the actuarial consulting firm LifeWorks (Canada) Ltd., disclosed a base benefit liability of \$915,312,600 as at April 1, 2021.
+The most recent actuarial valuation for accounting purposes, prepared by the actuarial consulting firm LifeWorks (Canada) Ltd., disclosed a base benefit liability of \$873,074,900 as at April 1, 2022.

-The actuarial valuation on April 1, 2021 was based on data as at September 1, 2019 and the actuarial liability was then extrapolated to April 1, 2021 based on current period benefit cost, benefit payments and interest and adjusted for changes in actuarial assumptions.
+The actuarial valuation on April 1, 2022 was based on data as at September 1, 2019 and the actuarial liability was then extrapolated to April 1, 2022 based on current period benefit cost, benefit payments and interest and adjusted for changes in actuarial assumptions.
 An actuarial valuation of the Plan is performed annually as at April 1st.

 The world is in the midst of the COVID-19 health pandemic.
 Although the pandemic could have a material impact on the financial status of the Plan, there is currently insufficient information to determine the extent of either the short-term impact or the long-term impact of this pandemic on the Plan.
-The results of the accounting valuation as at April 1, 2021 only reflect the financial impact on plan assets and future return expectations up to that date, but do not reflect any further potential impacts on the Plan to occur after that date which may be caused by either economic and/or demographic outcomes different from the assumptions being used in the valuations.
+The results of the actuarial valuation as at April 1, 2022 only reflect the financial impact on plan assets and future return expectations up to that date, but do not reflect any further potential impacts on the Plan to occur after that date which may be caused by either economic and/or demographic outcomes different from the assumptions being used in the valuations.
 Such impacts will result in gains and losses to be revealed in future valuations.

-The total accrued pension obligation as at April 1st, 2021 consists of the following:
+The total accrued pension obligation as at April 1, 2022 consists of the following:

-Base benefit liability \$915,312,600
+Base benefit liability 873,074,900

-Contingent indexation liability 163,799,100
+Contingent indexation liability 224,728,000

-Total accrued pension obligation \$1,079,111,700
+Total accrued pension obligation 1,097,802,900

 The contingent indexation liability is calculated based on total plan assets less the accrued pension obligation assuming no future contingent indexation.
-This calculation does not incorporate the potential impact of future events such as contributions, gains and losses on asset returns and new benefit accruals.
+This calculation does not incorporate the potential impact of future events such as contributions, gains or losses on asset returns and new benefit accruals.